Aarhus University By-laws

 Subsection (5) Cases, including documents and information relating to these cases, which are considered behind closed doors, cf. subsection (1), second sentence, may be exempt from the requirement that board meeting material must be made public if the nature of the case concerned or the circumstances in general render this absolutely necessary.

-Subsection (6) By arrangement with the chair of the board, the rector makes information concerning the work and decisions of the board publicly available.
+Subsection (6) By agreement with the chair of the board, the rector makes information concerning the work and decisions of the board publicly available.

 Subsection (7) The board adopts rules of procedure.
 The rules of procedure may include a procedure for the organisation of board meetings.